Why is project delivery more important than ever?

 At Advisicon, we enjoy using MS Teams with built-in collaboration, task management, and reporting capabilities.
 As a bonus, you have SharePoint under the hood for all documentation.

-6. Train your staff to follow processes and use the tools
+6. Train your team to use the process

 Finally, a little training goes a long way to help people follow and repeat the process.
 Doing some light project management training will help rapidly get everyone on the same page and successfully use your tools/processes.